DhruvaSambrani/tetra-turing-hunt-engine/docs/gadgets.md

 ## Adding Gadgets to a `Game`

 Simply send a list of class names(not objects) to the `gadget_classes` parameter of the `Game()` function.

+## Demo Gadgets

+As a demonstration, we have some inbuilt gadgets that you may want to use

+- Clock
+- GPS
+- EnergyMeter - This requires the settings file to have the following settings with the example values -
+    - `"rest_energy": 2,`
+    - `"walking_energy_cost": 0.095,`